DevYan/Birthday-Reminder/README.md

 Birthday-Reminder
 =================

-To remind the days of birthday wbo you care
+To remind the days of birthday who you care